Earth Day events on tap in Washington

 The Washington Environmental Council will hold its annual Earth Day Roadside Cleanup April 27.

-Residents, businesses and community groups are invited to “Adopt a Road” by committing to cleaning up one or more roads (visit https://www.wec-ct.org/earth-day-roadside-cleanup) during Washington’s Earth Week, which runs April 24-29.
+Residents, businesses and community groups are invited to “Adopt a Road” by committing to cleaning up one or more roads during Washington’s Earth Week, which runs April 24-29.

+A list of the remaining available roads may be viewed at https://www.wec-ct.org/earth-day-roadside-cleanup.

 Interested participants should email their name and road choice to info@wec-ct.org.